 What makes collaboration more valuable than traditional meetings is its purpose and intent.
 Participants are gathered to leverage the group’s geneous, building off each other, filling gaps, making surprising discoveries, and breaking through sticking points.
 Initial ideas morph over time or serve as springboards to new lines of thinking. making gatherings generative and constructive in nature.

 The contrast between traditional meetings and collaborative sessions is further sharpened by its processes.
 There is a natural flow of communication where people think and speak openly, question continuously, and provide feedback instantly.
 Alert and active everyone is expected to be tuned in and engaged in order to move the team forward and achieve shared goals.

 Collaboration Is Far From Kumbaya

-However, the way disagreements are channeled and converted into productive solutions drives the collaboration process; in other words, working through differences from a solution-mindset, not a combative one.
-Contention is met with open minds to find nuggets of gold worth extrapolating and using as a bridge to higher elevations of thought.
+However, the way disagreements are channeled and converted into productive solutions drives the collaboration process; in other words, working through differences from a solution mindset, not a combative one.
+The contention is met with open minds to find nuggets of gold worth extrapolating and using as a bridge to higher elevations of thought.

 The Cost Of Collaboration

-Collaboration is not a one time event, but a fluid, responsive and dynamic approach used to connect concepts, blend combinations, and evolve through iteration.
-It is a team sport that requires group effort, divergent thinking, competing perspectives, and a blending or building upon collective input.
-The key is knowing how to capitalize and leverage the team’s expertise, experience, skill and perspective to gain the best solution.
+Collaboration is not a one-time event, but a fluid, responsive and dynamic approach used to connect concepts, blend combinations, and evolve through iteration.
+It is a team sport that requires group effort, divergent thinking, competing perspectives, and blending or building upon collective input.
+The key is knowing how to capitalize and leverage the team’s expertise, experience, skill, and perspective to gain the best solution.